osch/lua-lwtk/README.md

 [![build status](https://github.com/osch/lua-lwtk/workflows/test/badge.svg)](https://github.com/osch/lua-lwtk/actions/workflows/test.yml)
 [![Install](https://img.shields.io/badge/Install-LuaRocks-brightgreen.svg)](https://luarocks.org/modules/osch/lwtk)

-This toolkit provides a foundation for building cross platform GUI widgets in pure [Lua] on top of [LPugl].
-For now only the cairo drawing backend is supported.
-Backend abstraction and support for other backends could be possible in the future.
+This toolkit provides a foundation for building cross platform GUI widgets in pure [Lua] on top of [LPugl] or within the [LÖVE] 2D game engine.
+For [LPugl] only the cairo drawing backend is supported.
+Further Backend abstraction and support for other backends could be possible in the future.

 This project is work in progress.
 First aim is to provide a basic infrastructure for creating and customizing widgets.
 Second aim is to implement a reasonable set